Emily Mae Smith / MATRIX 181

 Mar.
 21 | Gallery Talk: Emily Mae Smith / MATRIX 181

-Images courtesy of the artist and Simone Subal Gallery, New York: Emily Mae Smith, Still Life, 2015, Oil on linen, Private collection; Emily Mae Smith, The Drawing Room, 2018, Oil on linen, Private collection; Emily Mae Smith, Chicken Jane, 2015, Oil on linen, Private collection.
+Images courtesy of the artist and Simone Subal Gallery, New York: (Left) Emily Mae Smith, Still Life, 2015.
+Oil on linen.
+Private collection.
+Photo: Charles Benton; (Center) Emily Mae Smith, The Drawing Room, 2018.
+Oil on linen.
+Private collection.
+Photo: Dario Lasagni; (Right) Emily Mae Smith, Unruly Thread, 2019.
+Oil on linen.
+Photo: Charles Benton.